 "Three managers in two years.
 Each one promised improvements.
 Each one left within months.
 The home was a revolving door at the top, and care quality suffered every time."

-Platform insight: Homes with management changes in the past 12 months have 23% higher complaint rates than those with stable leadership.
+Industry insight: Research suggests that homes with recent management changes tend to have higher complaint rates than those with stable leadership.

 Your Manager Stability Score: _____ points